Bulk viscous quintessential inflation: Bulk viscous cosmology

+In this section we shall describe the gravitational equations for a bulk viscous universe in a spatially flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) geometry.
+The line element for the FLRW geometry is given by

-{\it Bulk viscous cosmology.--} In cosmology, the simplest effective way to incorporate {{}the} bulk viscosity, is to use Eckart theory \cite{eckart} (see also \cite{Zimdahl1}), where basically the pressure $p$ is replaced by $p- 3 H \xi(H)$, where $\xi(H)$ is the so-called coefficient of bulk viscosity \cite{bg}, which could depend on the Hubble parameter $H$, or, equivalently, of the energy density of the universe.
-Hence, in the flat Friedmann-Lema{\^\i}tre-Robertson-Walker (FLRW) spacetime, the classical Friedmann and Raychaudhuri's equations are modified as
+where $a(t)$ is the expansion scale factor of the universe.
+In cosmology, the simplest effective way to incorporate the bulk viscosity is to use Eckart theory \cite{eckart} (see also \cite{Zimdahl1.1, Zimdahl1.2, Zimdahl1.3, Zimdahl1.4}), in which the pressure $p$ is actually replaced by $\bar{p}= p- 3 H \xi(t)$, where $\xi(t) > 0$, is the so-called coefficient of bulk viscosity \cite{bg}, which in general could be a function of any cosmic variable or constant.
+Now, in this flat FLRW spacetime, the classical Friedmann and Raychaudhuri's equations are modified as